llnl/Skywing/src/tests/README.txt

 1) From the Skynet root directory, run 'git submodule init'.
 2) Run 'git submodule update'

-At this point, you should be able to compile all tests with 'make all' or tests for a particular MODULE with 'make MODULE'.
+With the above steps complete, you can build and the run either:

+1) tests for all modules
+   a) make all
+   b) ./run_catch_tests
+2) tests only for a specific MODULE
+   a) make MODULE_tests
+   b) ./MODULE/run_catch_MODULE_tests